wp-plugins/cool-fade-popup/readme.txt

 1. From this version plugin support short code in the popup (i.e You can add other plugin short code inside this popup window)

+= 8.4 =

+1. Tested up to 4.0
+2. Added expiration date option for popup message.

 == Upgrade Notice ==

 = 1.0 =